VA Business Facts

 According to estimates, anywhere from 50 to 70 percent of all Internet traffic flows through data centers situated in Northern Virginia.
 These facilities occupy millions of square feet in the upper area of the state.

-Agriculture, aerospace, mining, technology, and the military are the top five industries in Virginia.
+Top industries in Virginia include architectural and engineering services, banking and lending, computer programming and systems design, food products, and shipbuilding.
 Several major military centers call Virginia home, and over 20 different bases are peppered throughout the state.

 Major Companies in Virginia